DavidTorbics20/TanksGame/README.md

 ## __Description:__

+The project started on 1.3.2022 and I work with the 2019.4.4f1 version von Unity.

 The game will consist of two gamemodes.
 First, a local one vs one.
 Second an online PvP with up to 10 players.
 In each of these a maze will be generated in which the players are spread out randomly.
 The players than have to navigate through the maze and shoot each other.
 The last man standing wins.

 ## __Progress__